-- 🞽 danielle@aniibeauty.com
+- ⊠ danielle@aniibeauty.com

 - 1239 E McKellips Rd.
 Mesa, AZ 85203 Ste #116

 WWW.ANIIBEAUTY/VAGARO.COM

 tchen

 This is an 8 series nutrition education and cooking classes for individuals and caregivers of family members with diabetes.

-Who can sign up?
+Class location will be held at.